lessthanoptimal/ValidationBoof/change.md

 2018/

 - Change in calibration results due to change in how they are computed.
 Within floating point tolerance
+- Polyline based fiducials
+  * Slight change in performance caused by a fix in the new polyline algorithm
+  * Large improvement in speed caused by new contour algorithm
+- Chessboard
+  * Fixed issue with very close targets
+  * Caused a slight decrease in performance with other targets
+- FAST
+  * Algorithm has been changed to be more faithful

 TODO whitelist file

 ## Version 0.29